-No signs Putin plans to use nuclear weapons – Pentagon
+No signs Putin planning to use nuclear weapons – Pentagon

 The US Defense Department does not believe that a Russian nuclear strike is imminent, several Pentagon officials told journalists this week.
-Washington still treats Moscow’s supposed threats “very seriously,” they added.
+However Washington still treats Moscow’s supposed threats “very seriously,” they added.

 “We don’t assess that President Putin has made a decision to use nuclear weapons at this time,” the Pentagon’s press secretary, Brigadier General Patrick Ryder, told journalists at a briefing on Thursday.
 He spoke after US President Joe Biden warned that the risk of a nuclear conflict is at the highest level since the Cuban Missile Crisis of 1962.